Gexkill/sweng2/CI/src/index.md

 * JEE: Java enterprise edition
 * SVN: apache subversion, it is a version controller system, the successor of CVS
 * CVS: Concurrent versions system, a former version controller system
+* Apache: open source company famous for its web server called apache
+* Apache tomacat catalina: It is an open source web server developed by apache foundation (not oracle) for and only for servlets.
 * Context: Contextual Information: it is a design pattern that consists in storing the main information inside one object and this object is used to pass everything
-* Apache tomacat catalina: It is an open source web server developed by apache foundation (not oracle) for and only for servlets.
 * Servlet: A java program that runs on a dedicated web server that is able to elaborate http requests and reply to them.
 * MIME type: Multipurpose Internet Mail Extensions type.
 These are two-parts identifiers used to identify formats of content transmitted on the web.
 * K&R style: Indentation style named after Kernighan and Ritchie, who used this style in their book "The C Programming Language".
 * Regex: regular expression, it is a finite automata used to define a search pattern
-* Apache: open source company famous for its web server called apache
+* Sonar: open-source product used to improve code quality via defined metrics.

 ##1.4.
 Reference documents
 * Assignment document: Code inspection.pdf